-In recognition of World Day for Safety and Health at Work, which is Saturday (April 28), let’s explore some of the most common workplace hazards and ways to prevent them, keeping your employees safe and in good health.
+In recognition of World Day for Safety and Health at Work, which is Saturday (April 28), let’s explore some of the most common safety hazards & threats in the workplace and ways to prevent them, keeping your employees safe and in good health.

-According to the Occupational Safety and Health Administration (OSHA), the 6 most prevalent workplace hazards are:
+According to the Occupational Safety and Health Administration (OSHA), the 6 most prevalent workplace safety hazards are:

 Present in almost every workplace at one time or another, safety hazards are unsafe conditions that can cause injury or even death, such as:

 Physical hazards are factors within the environment that can harm employees even without direct contact.
 For example:

 Employment inside of schools, day care facilities, hospitals, laboratories, emergency response, nursing homes, and some outdoor occupations can expose workers to biological hazards, like:

 Some chemicals can be deadly, while others are simply a nuisance to workers with sensitivities, causing skin irritation or breathing problems.
 For example:

 Caused by certain body positions and working conditions, these can go unnoticed for days (or even years) because we don’t immediately notice them, but the effects can range from muscle soreness to serious long-term illness.
 Some examples of ergonomic hazards are:

 Causing stress and strain, work organization hazards can also go undetected for long stretches of time as they are not readily visible.
 They include issues such as:

 Guidelines and policies alone won’t ensure a safe workplace.
 Address safety standards from the “top-down” and keep communication open, and encourage employees to maintain situational awareness and identify potentially unsafe conditions.